tobigun/EavesDrum/README.md

 - JLCPCB: 5 assembled PCBs including parts cost about 90€ (excl. shipping/tax), so approx. 20€ per PCB.
   - Unfortunately the minimum amount of assembled PCBs per order is 2 (in this case ~60€ excl. shipping/tax, so 30€ per board).

-If you want an assembled board it is best to organize a collective order to split the cost.
+If you want an assembled board it is best to organize a collective purchase order to split the cost.
+I created a [forum discussion where you can organize an order](https://github.com/tobigun/EavesDrum/discussions/1).

 **To order an assembled PCB:**
 - Perform the same steps as for the normal PCB but select "PCB Assembly".